pldg/beam/README.md

 <link rel="stylesheet" type="text/css" href="beam.css">
 ```

 In [*beam-lite.css*](beam-lite.css) (only 5kb minified) utility classes are present but they can't be applied to specific breakpoint, with the exception of `.delete` (read online [documentation](https://pldg.github.io/beam/#utility-classes) for more info).
-Other then that, *beam-lite.css* is identical to *beam.css*.
+Besides that, *beam-lite.css* is identical to *beam.css*.
 You can easily customize both *beam-lite.css* and *beam.css* (read the comments inside those files) by adding and removing the code blocks you need.

 ## Quick Start